 OpenGL is a set of standards for high-performance processing of 2D and 3D graphics on the graphics processing unit (GPU) for a wide variety of applications.
-For After Effects CS6 users, OpenGL provides fast rendering for previews (Fast Draft mode).
-After Effects CS6, also provides acceleration to display certain interface elements, and for ray-traced 3D rendering.
-Unlike previous versions of After Effects, the GPU plays a major role in After Effects CS6.
+OpenGL provides fast rendering for previews (Fast Draft mode).
+After Effects also provides acceleration to display certain interface elements, and for ray-traced 3D rendering.
+Unlike previous versions of After Effects, the GPU plays a major role.

-In After Effects CS6, OpenGL accelerates workflow by offering a faster graphics pipeline.
+OpenGL accelerates workflow by offering a faster graphics pipeline.
 One process that was slower in previous versions of After Effects was transferring pixels to the screen in a process called block transfer, or "blitting."
-In After Effects CS6, the GPU now handles this functionality (in a process referred to as OpenGL Swap Buffer) much more efficiently.
+The GPU now handles this functionality (in a process referred to as OpenGL Swap Buffer) much more efficiently.
 For system requirements for OpenGL Swap Buffer, see Features Support Levels.
 For more information, see the following video.